-So by popular request, the recipe has been improved to give you an awesome low carb frozen yogurt.
+So by popular request, the recipe has been improved to give you an awesome low carb frozen yogurt (with no ice cream machine required!).

-And while you can get away with not churning this one either (particularly if you use xylitol), this one does come out better if churned in a machine.
-Reason being that yogurt simply has more water content, and you cannot whip it up as you do with the heavy cream in our no-churn vanilla ice cream.
+Just do note that this one does come out better if churned in a machine, particularly if using erythritol as your sweetener (see section below).
+Reason being that yogurt simply has more water content than heavy cream, and you cannot whip it up as you do in our other ice cream recipes.

-Making this keto frozen yogurt is a breeze.
+Making this keto frozen yogurt is an absolute breeze!
 Think melting the sweetener into (full fat!) coconut milk, infusing with vanilla, whisking in a tad of xanthan gum or arrowroot flour if paleo (which act as a stabilizers here), and incorporating the chilled mixture into some yogurt.

 Using a vanilla bean (i.e. pod) and infusing the coconut milk with it is ideal in order to get that natural and complex vanilla flavor.
 But you can also readily make it with just vanilla extract (up to 1 1/2 tablespoons).

-In terms of brands, we’re huge fans of Nielsen-Massey’s Madagascar vanilla for this keto froyo.
+In terms of brands, I’m a huge fan of Nielsen-Massey’s Madagascar vanilla for this keto froyo.
 And for pretty much every baked good, it’s seriously the best stuff.

-Xylitol is, without a doubt, the best sweetener for any kind of keto ice cream.
-It helps to retain the creamy texture (i.e. just like the alcohol, it prevents it from freezing rock solid), and allows you to skip the churning if need be in many recipes.
+Xylitol (not corn-derived to avoid tummy problems!) and allulose are, without a doubt, the best sweeteners for keto ice cream.
+They help to retain the creamy texture (they work pretty much like inverted sugars!), and allow you to skip the churning if need be in many recipes.

 If paleo, or not restricted by sugars, coconut sugar would work great too (just expect a light caramel hue).